 5 Very Specific, Very Useful Tips To Learn Spanish

 ¡Hola!
-If you are reading this, it’s NOT too late, it means you want to learn Spanish and I am more than happy to help you out in this great learning journey with the best tips to learn Spanish!
+If you are reading this, it’s not too late — if you want to learn Spanish, I’m more than happy to help you out in this great learning journey with the best tips to learn Spanish!

 Hola, soy Cristina.
 Estoy en Berlín.

 One of the most important tips to learn Spanish is to see where English and Spanish treat seemingly simple things differently.
-Yes, both ser and estar mean "to be" in Spanish, so how can we know when to use one or the other?
-Let’s go briefly over how to conjugate them:
+Yes, both ser and estar mean “to be” in Spanish, so how can we know when to use one or the other?
+Let’s go briefly over how to conjugate them in the present tense:

 When you’re learning a language, you’ll be asking a lot of questions.
 One of the best tips to learn Spanish, then, is to figure out early on how to do that.
-As in every language, there are also a few Spanish question words that you will have to learn in order to ask pretty much everything.
+As in every language, there are a few Spanish question words that you will have to learn in order to ask pretty much everything.
 These words are:

 |cuánto/cuántos||how much/how many|